Executive information system: User interface

 An EIS must be efficient to retrieve relevant data for decision makers, so the user interface is very important.
 Several types of interfaces can be available to the EIS structure, such as scheduled reports, questions/answers, menu driven, command language, natural language, and input/output.

 Telecommunication

 As decentralizing is becoming a trend in companies, telecommunications plays a pivotal role in networked information systems.
 Transmitting data from one place to another has become crucial for establishing a reliable network.
 In addition, telecommunications within an EIS can accelerate the need for access to distributed data.
 It can be both by scientific and business means.

 Applications

 EIS helps executives find data according to user-defined criteria and promote information-based insight and understanding.
-Unlike a traditional management information system presentation, EIS can distinguish between vital and seldom-used data, and track different key critical activities for executives, both which are helpful in evaluating if the company is meeting its corporate objectives.
+Unlike a traditional management information system presentation, EIS can distinguish between vital and rarely-used data, and track different key critical activities for executives, both of which are helpful in evaluating if the company is meeting its corporate objectives.
 After realizing its advantages, people have applied EIS in many areas, especially, in manufacturing, marketing, and finance areas.